Rudbeckia laciniata: Taxonomy

+Etymology

+The Latin specific epithet laciniata refers to the pinnately divided leaves.

+Distribution and habitat

+It is native to North America, where it is widespread in both Canada and the United States.
+Its natural habitat is wet sites in floodplains, along stream banks, and in moist forests.

 Cultivation

 Rudbeckia laciniata is widely cultivated in gardens and for cut flowers.
 Numerous cultivars have been developed, of which 'Herbstsonne' ("Autumn sun") and 'Starcadia Razzle Dazzle' have gained the Royal Horticultural Society's Award of Garden Merit.
 The cultivar 'Goldquelle' features double yellow, pom-pom blooms that are 8 cm across.